-Sir Win Bischoff is Chairman of the Financial Reporting Council and JP Morgan Securities plc (the main European holding company).
-Sir Win has also been Chief Executive and Chairman of Schroders, Chairman of Lloyds Banking Group and Citigroup Inc in New York, and a Non-Executive Director at Land Securities and Prudential.
+Sir Win Bischoff was chair of the Financial Reporting Council and JP Morgan Securities plc.
+Earlier in his career, Sir Win was CEO and chair of Schroders, chair of Lloyds Banking Group and Citigroup Inc in New York, and a NED at Land Securities and Prudential.

 What prompted you to have a career in finance?

 I read Economics at university and, at the end of my degree, I didn’t know what to do.
 My father said he had come across many bankers in building his business and none of them seemed to be very good, and that I might be able to amount to something in banking.
 It was rather a back-handed compliment.

 What changes would you make to UK boardrooms to make them more effective?